DeepBlueRobotics/training/docs/week-5/classes-objects.md

 }
 ```

-You can then reference that method would an object's methods, but as a class:
+You can then call that method as you would an object's methods, but as a class:
 ```java
 System.out.println(Cat.getKingdom()); // "Animalia"
 ```